Photoshop Layers is one of the most important things to learn when you start editing. It’s one of the best features of this powerful editing software.

 Your adjustments in Photoshop will never destroy the original image.
 The layers contain all the extra information and/or images you want to add to the original file.

-You can use Layers to add text, make image composites, or adjust colours and contrast.
+You can use Layers to add text, make image composites, or adjust colors and contrast.
 It’s even possible to add vector shapes and special effects.

 How to Start Using Photoshop Layers